 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-The amount of nitroglycerin in a used skin patch could be dangerous to a child or pet who accidentally chews on the patch.
-Seek emergency medical attention if this happens.
+The amount of Nitro-Dur in a used skin patch could be dangerous to a child or pet who accidentally chews on the patch.

-What should I avoid while using Nitro-Dur (nitroglycerin (transdermal))?
+What should I avoid while using nitroglycerin transdermal?

 Call your doctor at once if you have: